kust1q/github-activity/README.md

-# A simple parser for the latest activity on github
+# A simple parser for the latest activity on github.com

 ## Description